esamattis/qdomain/README.md

 });
 ```

 `qdomain` takes a callback and returns a promise.
-That callback can be resolved
+It can be resolved or
-or rejected using following methods:
+rejected using following methods:

-  1. Throw an exception on this tick, the next or whenever.
-That's the magic
+  1. Throw an exception on this tick, the next or whenever to reject it.
+That's
-     of domains!
+     the magic of domains!
   2. Call `resolve` or `reject` on the given defer object
     - It's full [Q defer object][defer]
   3. Return another promise